quickemu-project/quickemu/README.md

     * UHCI (USB 2.0) on macOS Catalina and earlier.
     * XHCI (USB 3.0) on macOS Big Sur.
   * Display resolution can only be changed via macOS System Preferences.
-  * Full Duplex audio works on macOS High Sierra, Mojave and Catalina is previous releases.
+  * Full Duplex audio works on macOS High Sierra, Mojave and Catalina.
       * **macOS Big Sur has no audio at all**.
   * File sharing between guest and host is available via [virtio-9p](https://wiki.qemu.org/Documentation/9psetup).
   * **SPICE has limited support on macOS**: